- SONA opens - September 6, 2022

 As part of your undergraduate Psychological and Brain Sciences course experience, we encourage you to obtain some research-related experience.
 Check your class syllabus to determine what research options are available to you.
 If you do not wish to participate in research studies, there may be other ways in which you can gain research-related experience such as attending departmental talks by visiting scholars.
 Please speak to your professor to learn more.

-(There is no prescreen for Winter Session.)
-The Long Prescreen is completed by signing up in the SONA System for the "Long Prescreen Spring 2021" study.
+(There is no long prescreen for Winter or Summer Sessions.)
+The Long Prescreen is completed by signing up in the SONA System for the "Long Prescreen" study.
 See these instructions for information on logging into SONA.

 How can you sign up for the studies?